met-cs575/enhanced-sim-CPU/README.md

 #### Windows users:
 For Windows users, you can either install [Ruby for Windows](http://rubyinstaller.org) then install compass gem as Mac user.
 Or install a paid ($10) app: [Compass App](http://compass.kkbox.com)

+##Backbone.js
+We us backbone.js as the JS MV* framework to make the life of developers easier.

+#How to use